mikeizbicki/cmc-csci040/project_04/README.md

    If you're interested in trying for this extra credit, I'd be happy to discuss how to do this in office hours.

+You may additionally propose more extra credit tasks that you would like to complete.

+## Negative Points

+There are many ways to lose points on this assignment.

+1. If your github repo contains any reddit credentials (e.g. a `praw.ini` file or passwords directly in the code), you will lose -25 points on the assignment.

+1. If your bot posts to a subreddits not specifically designed for this course, you will lose -25 points on the assignment.

+    You may create your own subreddits for debugging purposes, and posting to these subreddits will not result in a point deduction.

+If you lose enough points to go below 0 points, then you will receive negative points, and it would have been better to not complete the assignment at all.

 ## Submission

 Upload a link to your github repo to sakai.

-**WARNING:**
-If your github repo contains any reddit credentials, you will lose -25 points on the assignment!!!
-It is possible to get a negative score on this assignment.

 **WARNING:**
 Don't underestimate the difficulty of this assignment and put it off until the last minute.